 You’re planning a visit to the beautiful Mediterranean islands and

-want need to know all of the best places to visit in Malta and Gozo?
-You are also wondering where to find the best spots for the best travel photos?
+want need to know all of the best places to visit and things to do in Malta and Gozo?
+You are also wondering where to find the best spots for the best travel photos on the island?

 Reading time: 8 minutes.

 Is Instagrammable even a word, you ask?
 Yes.
 It is officially part of the dictionary after being recently added.

 I just came across an article stating that millennials are skipping out on travel destinations that aren’t Instagram-worthy and choosing those that are.

 I also see that the number of visitors to Malta is on an upward trajectory.

 Coincidence?
 I think not

 I visited Malta, located in the middle of the Mediterranean, last year and in addition to it being a perfect summer destination choice, I captured some pretty good travel photos.
 For more wanderlust inspiration, not only of Malta, but also around the world, visit my Instagram account here.